artpaiva/frechal/README.md

 # Frechal
 A template article page for a placeholder digital news publication.
-Stylised for a black and white color scheme.
+Stylised for an almost black and white color scheme.
 ___
 Includes:
 - Loading articles after the end of the first